What Should Your Next Step In Authorship Be?

 I’ll tell you what could happen if you don’t get this down in the early days—you’re gonna reach a point in your career where you have a heckin’ lot of free time to write and instead of passionately doing so (as I’m sure you dream of doing from your dreary workplace each day), you’re gonna get tempted to go for a Netflix binge.
 And you know who’s going to win out?

 *ding ding ding*

 The Netflix Binge.

 Because we’re only human and it’s only natural that we’d choose rest over work unless we’re super dedicated and super fired up about it.
-After you’ve been in your new ‘free time’ routine for a while, it’s going to get harder to practice that discipline with so many temptations around you—so work on it now.
+And then you have to rush to meet deadlines last minute, or you completely miss your deadlines, and it’s not going to be very fun.
+So practice developing a routine now.
 I promise it’ll be worth it.

 When taking time out, give yourself permission to completely detach from your book and focus on something else entirely—do something you enjoy but don’t always have time for.
 Take your girlfriends out to brunch.
 Go and see a movie.
 Finally read that book that’s been sitting on your shelf since 2009.
 It’s just as important to block these activities into your routine in addition to writing time, if that’s what you need to do.

 Then, when you come back, allow yourself to slowly ease into it if need be—do something that inspires you, such as making a mood board, or listening to a writing playlist, or playing a video game that gets the creative juices flowing.

 If you found this post helpful, come follow me over on Instagram and let’s connect!

 Pagan Malcolm is a bestselling fiction author, speaker, podcaster and business coach for authors.
 She helps aspiring authors finish their books, build the foundations for consistent book sales and establish a standout author brand that gets them KNOWN.